joyteoyw/carparkAPI/README.md

 To set up the environment, run the following command in the root folder: `pip install -r "requirements.txt"`

+## Running carparkAPI Locally

+To run carparkAPI locally, execute: `python carparkapi.py` from the root folder.

 ## Running Unit Tests

 To run unit tests for the backend API, execute: `pytest` from the root folder.